michellab/BioSimSpace/README.md

 ## Developing

+BioSimSpace is written in Python but uses an object-oriented style with C++ naming conventions.
+More details can be found [here](python).

 Please create a feature branch for development work.
 Branches related to a particular feature should be prefixed with `feature`, i.e. for the BioSimSpace.Process module: